alf-tool/alf-core/README.md

 The Third Manifesto defines a series of prescriptions, proscriptions and very strong suggestions for designing a truly relational _language_, called a _D_, as an alternative to SQL for managing relational databases.
-This is far behind our objective with Alf, as we don't look at database aspects at all (persistence, transactions, and so on.) and don't actually define a programming language either (only a small functional ruby DSL).
+This is far behind my objective with Alf, as it does not touch at database issues at all (persistence, transactions, and so on.) and don't actually define a programming language (only a small functional ruby DSL).

 Alf must simply be interpreted as a ruby library implementing (a variant of) Date and Darwen's relational algebra.
 This library is designed as a set of operator